pypsa-meets-earth/pypsa-distribution/doc/index.rst

 Discussions on the PyPSA-Distribution tool are hosted on the `PyPSA meets Earth Discord <https://discord.gg/AnuJBk23FU>`_.

-The recurrent meeting on PyPSA-Distribution is every second Friday at 16:00 (UK time) on Discord, please reach out and join!
+The recurrent meeting on PyPSA-Distribution is every second Wednesday at 9:00 AM (UK time) on Discord, please reach out and join!
+A calendar invitation may be loaded [here](https://drive.google.com/file/d/1JkYodLuC0HqCud3u8ORrnmpsjeb8NF-E/view?usp=sharing).

 =============
 Documentation